-b.
-Indicate how you want to connect to Active Directory:

-Select whether to connect to an Active Directory Domain Controller or One Identity Active Roles Server.

-NOTE: If you have not installed the One Identity Active Roles Server MMC Console on your computer, the ActiveRoles Server option is not available.

-- c.
-Optionally enter the domain or domain controller and click Next. - 3.
-In the License Safeguard Authentication Services dialog, for Add a license, browse to select your license file and click Next.

-Refer to About licenses on page 10 for more information about licensing requirements.

-NOTE: You can add additional licenses later from Safeguard Authentication Services Control Center | Preferences | Licensing.

-4. In the Configure Settings in Active Directory dialog, accept the default location in which to store the configuration or browse to select the Active Directory location where you want to create the container and click Setup.

-NOTE: You must have rights to create and delete all child objects in the selected location.
-For more information on the structure and rights required see Windows permissions on page 12.

-5. Once you have configured Active Directory for Safeguard Authentication Services a message like this displays: You've successfully completed the setup.
-Click Close.

-The Control Center opens.
-You are now ready to configure your Unix Agent Components.

-Proceed to Configure Unix agent components on page 32
+- b.
+Indicate how you want to connect to Active Directory: - Select whether to connect to an Active Directory Domain Controller or One Identity Active Roles Server. - NOTE: If you have not installed the One Identity Active Roles Server MMC Console on your computer, the ActiveRoles Server option is not available. - c.
+Optionally enter the domain or domain controller and click Next. - In the License Safeguard Authentication Services dialog, for Add a license, browse to select your license file and click Next. - Refer to About licenses on page 9 for more information about licensing requirements. - NOTE: You can add additional licenses later from Safeguard Authentication Services Control Center | Preferences | Licensing. - 4.
+In the Configure Settings in Active Directory dialog, accept the default location in which to store the configuration or browse to select the Active Directory location where you want to create the container and click Setup. - NOTE: You must have rights to create and delete all child objects in the selected location.
+For more information on the structure and rights required see Windows permissions on page 11. - 5.
+Once you have configured Active Directory for Safeguard Authentication Services a message like this displays: You've successfully completed the setup.
+Click Close. - The Control Center opens.
+You are now ready to configure your Unix Agent Components. - Refer to Configure Unix Agent Components in the Safeguard Authentication Services Installation Guide for more information.